 The EU Directive (96/82 EC) on the control of major accidents hazards, commonly referred to as the SEVESO II Directive, was adopted in 1999.
-The Directive aims to prevent major accident hazards involving dangerous substances and chemicals and the limitation of their consequences for people and the environment.
-At present, there are no 'Seveso' sites (identified within the 'COMAH Regulations as 'locations where significant quantities of dangerous substances are stored') within County Carlow.
+The Directive is implemented in Ireland through the Chemicals Act (Control of Major Accident Hazards involving Dangerous Substances) Regulations 2015 (COMAH Regulations).
+The Directive aims to prevent accident hazards from dangerous substances and to limit the consequence of such accidents through the following measures: